rmarsh1ua/grad_migration/README.md

 	"mysql_username": "pantheon"
 }
 ```

-5. Inside the project there's file named `non-qs-schema-fix.sql`.
-The commands in this file should be run against the old database once it's been imported.
-See step #4 in the instructions above for further context the purpose of this step.

 6. `git clone` the Pantheon site to your local machine.
 Edit the composer.json file as follows: